 Become familiar with the specific buoys used in the waters where you are boating.
 Contact local authorities for specific information and/or navigational aid charts for your waterways.

 MOORING BUOYS

-The only buoys you are permitted to moor to are mooring buoys.
-Mooring buoys are white with a blue horizontal stripe.
+before deploying a permanent mooring buoy.
 Mooring to a navigation buoy, regulatory markers or lateral markers is illegal.